 Test Alert message found here and some really long text to go with it in case of wrapping I want to see it

 How To Maintain Heart-Brain Coherence

-The goal of developing and maintaining heart-brain coherence is to essentially tune these organs to the proper frequency creating a harmony that allows for optimal function.
-The ideal frequency that one wants to achieve is 0.1 hz.
-At this frequency, it is scientifically proven that the body activates enzymes which work to delay aging, improve cognitive function, boost our immune system, and promote the production of DHEA, the precursor to all hormones.
-So how does one achieve a 0.1 hz frequency?
+The goal of developing and maintaining heart-brain coherence is to essentially tune these organs to the proper frequency, creating a harmony that allows for optimal functioning.
+The ideal frequency that one wants to achieve is 0.1 Hz.
+At this frequency, it is scientifically proven that the body activates enzymes that work to delay aging, improve cognitive function, boost our immune system, and promote the production of DHEA, the precursor to all hormones.
+So how does one achieve a 0.1 Hz frequency?